muratkeremozcan/cypress-react-component-test-examples/README.md

 yarn test # run unit tests with jest

-# use server-test to start the app and run e2e (the app is not running)
+# use server-test to start the app and run e2e (the app should not already be running)
 yarn server:test
 ```